A Great Acceptance Speech Example from Bruce Phipps, American Payroll Association 2011 Man of the Year.

 how important account reconciliations were along with all of the other aspects of payroll.

 Most importantly he taught me to be inquisitive and to ask questions about why processes needed to be done a certain way.
-Karl gave me the great understanding about how we in payroll affected other departments in the company.
+Karl gave me a great understanding of how we in payroll affected other departments in the company.

 How fortunate that Karl took me under his wing, instilled pride in my work, and dedication to help others.